-- To make use of remote sensing data for inventories, and in particular to relate land cover to land use, it is good practice to complement the remotely sensed data with ground reference data (often called ground truth data).
+To make use of remote sensing data for inventories, and in particular to relate land cover to land use, it is good practice to complement the remotely sensed data with ground reference data (often called ground truth data).
 Land uses that are rapidly changing over the estimation period or that are easily misclassified should be more intensively ground-truthed than other areas.
 This can only be done by using ground reference data, preferably from actual ground surveys collected independently.
 High-resolution aerial photographs or satellite imagery may also be useful.
-Further guidance can be found in Chapter 3, Volume 4, 2006 IPCC Guidelines. - More sophisticated estimation methodologies will require the determination of annual average water table depth; - 143 land use and management practices prior to rewetting; and vegetation composition and the succession changes in - vegetation community composition and biomass with time since rewetting.
-This type of information can be
+Further guidance can be found in Chapter 3, Volume 4 of the 2006 IPCC Guidelines.

-- enhanced understanding of the processes linking GHG emissions or removals to these factors.
-Depending on climate and site conditions, it may be appropriate to assess variations in water table depth over annual, seasonal, monthly or even weekly period; the development of cost-effective higher tier methods may involve both - monitoring and modelling of water table variations over time. - 750
+More sophisticated estimation methodologies will require the determination of annual average water table depth; land use and management practices prior to rewetting; and vegetation composition and the succession changes in vegetation community composition and biomass with time since rewetting.
+This type of information can be obtained by long-term monitoring of rewetted sites under various conditions, and should be combined with an enhanced understanding of the processes linking GHG emissions or removals to these factors.
+Depending on climate and site conditions, it may be appropriate to assess variations in water table depth over annual, seasonal, monthly or even weekly period; the development of cost-effective higher tier methods may involve both monitoring and modelling of water table variations over time.